konker/site-o-matic/DESIGN.md

 ## To Test

-- Check SNS topic
-- Check SNS topic subscription
-- Set up CI with access key and see if it works
-- Check HTTPS Cf deployment
+- No cf functions for https type
 - Check destroy
 - Refactor action code files to match, e.g. listSites -> sitesList [?]

 ## Strategy for Port

+- Check HTTPS Cf deployment
+- Set up CI with access key and see if it works
+- Check SNS topic
+- Check SNS topic subscription
 - Check subdomains
 - Other deployment regions
 - Content upload flip-flopping (upload/delete)